Tuesday, 18 May 2010

 DSC00706

-Just draw around your little one's hands and get them to trace around the outline with some thick embroidery cotton and a thick darning needle!
+With supervision they can sew around the outline with some thick embroidery cotton and a thick needle.

 DSC03157